-INTRODUCTION
+INTRODUCTION -

 The University of Texas System (the System) was established by the Texas Constitution of 1876.
 In 1881, Austin was designated the site of the main academic campus and Galveston as the location of the medical branch.
 The University of Texas at Austin opened in 1883, and eight years later, the John Sealy Hospital in Galveston established a program for university-trained medical professionals.
-In addition to the original academic campus of The University of Texas at Austin, the System now includes seven additional academic institutions: The University of Texas at Arlington, The University of Texas at Dallas, The University of Texas at El Paso, The University of Texas Permian Basin, The University of Texas Rio Grande Valley, The University of Texas at San Antonio, and The University of Texas at Tyler.
-Health institutions for medical education and research have expanded beyond The University of Texas Southwestern Medical Center, and The University of Texas Health Science Centers at Houston, San Antonio and Tyler.
-While The University of Texas at Austin and The University of Texas Rio Grande Valley are categorized as academic institutions, both institutions have newly formed medical schools.
+In addition to the original academic campus of The University of Texas at Austin, the System now includes seven additional academic institutions:

+- The University of Texas at Arlington

+- The University of Texas at Dallas

+- The University of Texas at El Paso

+- The University of Texas Permian Basin

+- The University of Texas Rio Grande Valley

+- The University of Texas at San Antonio

+- The University of Texas at Tyler

+Health institutions for medical education and research have expanded beyond The University of Texas Medical Branch at Galveston to include: